rust-lang/book/nostarch/chapter09.md

 The last three lines contain the error message caused by the call to `panic!`.
-The first line shows our panic message and the place in our source code where the panic occurred: `src/main.rs:2` indicates that it's the second like of our *main.rs* file.
+The first line shows our panic message and the place in our source code where the panic occurred: `src/main.rs:2` indicates that it's the second line of our *main.rs* file.

 In this case, the line indicated is part of our code, and if we go to that line